VocabHunter/VocabHunter/README.md

 $ sudo apt-get install openjfx
 ~~~

-Unfortunately the headless tests don't currently work on the OpenJDK when running the Gradle command line build (see [related issue #13](../../issues/13)).
-To work around this either run the build without the headless option by adding `-PnoHeadless` or skip the GUI tests using `-PskipGuiTests`.

 # Java 9

 VocabHunter is built for Java 8.
 However work has started to adapt the software for Java 9.
 You can find more details of this in the [associated milestone](https://github.com/VocabHunter/VocabHunter/milestone/1) and the experimental [JDK9 branch](https://github.com/VocabHunter/VocabHunter/tree/jdk9).